tom-draper/matplotlib-colors/README.md

 from matplotlib_colors import register_cmaps
 register_cmaps()  # Adds new colormaps to matplotlib

-# Build your data viz as normal with matplotlib...
+# Build your data viz as normal with matplotlib
 import numpy as np
 import matplotlib.pyplot as plt